-PROJECT NAME STATUS 8 BEENT WORK AND ECONOMIC CRIVITY I PYTHITY I PYTHITY I PYTHITY I PYTHITY applied to create the precinct that has various facets, i.e. roads and bulk infrastructure, public transport facility upgrade, SMME support, commercial development as well as industrial development.
-An Expression of Interest (EOI) for the development is being pursued for the future use and development of the said area.
-7. Hydra Capella 132 kV 9 ROLL AND A BECKNING AND 8 RECKNING AND A BECKNING AND A Replacement of two oil filled cables (132kV) between CAPELLA and HYDRA substations feeding RBCT (Richards Bay Coal Terminal) in progress.
-8. Steel Bridge (Mzingazi 9 MONTO Bridge) The concept design phase for the Richards Bay Waterfront Steel bridge recommended future phases for implementation.
-The feasibility study has been finalised and outlined: Determined the required statutory approvals (if any), including environmental and water use related and identify long lead items.
+PROJECT NAME CTATIC PROJECT NAME 3.
+The Ridge 8 DECOMMENDED OF THE PROJECT NAME 11 DECOMMENDED OF THE PROJECT NAME 11 DECOMMENDED OF THE PROJECT NAME 12 DECOMMENDED OF THE PROJECT NAME 13 DECOMMENDED OF THE PROJECT NAME 14 DECOMMENDED OF THE PROJECT NAME 15 DECOMMENDED OF THE PROJECT NAME 16 DECOMMENDED OF THE PROJECT NAME 17 DECOMMENDED OF THE PROJECT NAME 18 The proposed Ridge development is to accommodate a Hotel, High Density Residential units and ancillary land uses.
+The design reflects a "sense of place", "human scale" and possesses a distinct theme that will take cognisance of the location of the area.
+Tender for the Ridge development has been awarded and project is at an advanced stage of detailed planning.
+4. Green Hill 8 DECENTAGE CHOWTH Greenhill is situated on a Portion of the Remainder of Erf 5333, Greenhill, and is 22 758 m 2 in extent.
+An Expression of Interest (EOI) for the development of a mixed use development with a health care centre as an anchor has been awarded.
+Documentation outstanding to conclude the lease agreement.
+5. Richards Bay Multi-Modal Facility Precinct 8 BECHT WORK AND TOWNSTON AND HERASTRUCTURE A number of processes have been completed and further work is underway for the development of the area from the Richards Bay Public Transport Facility, through the Central Industrial Area (CIA), to IDZ 1D in the Alton Industrial Area.
+Investment from public and private sources is being applied to create the precinct that has various facets, i.e. roads and bulk infrastructure, public transport facility upgrade, SMME support, commercial development as well as industrial development.
+6. Expression of Interest for the Remainder of Erf 2627 8 CONTROL TO A TO An Expression of Interest (EOI) for the development is being pursued for the future use and development of the said area.
+7. Hydra Capella 132 kV 9 NUSTY NONDEN 8 DECENT MORA AND ADDINASTRICIUE 8 DECENT MORA AND ECONOMIC GROWTH Replacement of two oil filled cables (132kV) between CAPELLA and HYDRA substations feeding RBCT (Richards Bay Coal Terminal) in progress.
+8. Steel Bridge (Mzingazi Bridge) 9 MUNITY MONATION AND REPASTRUCTURE The concept design phase for the Richards Bay Waterfront Steel bridge recommended future phases for implementation.
+The feasibility study has been finalized and outlined: Determined the required statutory approvals (if any), including environmental and water use related and identify long lead items.
 Undertaking a topographical survey and other specialist studies required to inform the processes identified.
 Preparing preliminary designs to initiate the next phase of detail designs, execution, procurement and construction.
 The next phase in the process is detailed design and implementation.
 A design consultant has been appointed to attend to the detailed designs.
-8 ECENT WERK AND ECENTRAL CRAWN 9 ECENTRAL CONSTRUCTION 9 ECENTRAL CONSTRUCTION 11 ESTABALIC CONS 11 ESTABALIC 11 ESTABALIC CONS 11 ESTABALIC 11 ESTABALIC CONS 11 ESTABALIC CONS 11 ESTABALIC CONS 11 ESTABALIC CONS 11 ESTABALIC CONS 11 ESTABALIC 11 ESTABALIC CONS 11 ESTABALIC 11 ESTABALIC 11 ESTABALIC CONS 11 ESTABALIC A Comprehensive Integrated Transport Plan (CITP) for the whole municipal area has been prepared.
+9. Comprehensive Integrated Transport Plan (CITP) 8 RECENT WORK AND 9 RECENT WORK AND FOR THE PROPERTY OF THE A Comprehensive Integrated Transport Plan (CITP) for the whole municipal area has been prepared.
 The CITP is a tool that links transports planning elements with related infrastructure in relation to the spatial development framework.
 It gives attention to measures to promote public transport, the needs of learners and people with disabilities, non-motorised transport, private transport and travel demand estimation.
 The CITP responds to transformative levers of the Integrated Urban Development Framework and implementation of the SDF.
-Given that the transport sector is a significant contributor of Greenhouse Gas emissions, the CITP (Non- motorized transport; efficient transport corridors; public transport etc.) is a key intervention area on the Municipal Climate Change Action Plan.
+Given that the transport sector is a significant contributor of Greenhouse Gas emissions, the CITP (Non-motorized transport; efficient transport corridors; public transport etc.) is a key intervention area on the Municipal Climate Change Action Plan.